Djkill1994/Calculator/README.md

-The project is a clone of the iphone calculator, the full functionality of the original is implemented
+The project is a clone of the iphone calculator 📱🧮, the full functionality of the original is implemented

 Screen: